 “Lactate production is therefore good and not bad for contracting muscle.
 Lactate is not a bad molecule, and it has been given a bad rap from being falsely blamed for the cause of acidosis.” ~ Dr. Len Kravitz, exercise physiologist, University of New Mexico

-Lactate is part of a complex metabolic system and a vital part of helping you endure and adapt during your workouts and other physical activities.
-It sure is not a “toxin.”
+Lactate is part of a complex metabolic system and a vital part of helping you endure and adapt to your workouts and other physical activities.
+It surely is not a “toxin.”